Baltimore City Fire Department: History

 Baltimore's early firefighting was performed by volunteers.
 The various companies engaged in serious rivalries, resulting in what a Baltimore mayor termed "irregularities".
-For example, gangs operating out of firehouses participated in the Know-Nothing Riot of 1856.
+For example, gangs operating out of firehouses participated in the Baltimore Know-Nothing riots of 1856.
 A municipal organization was established in 1859.

 The Great Baltimore Fire in 1904 burned for 30 hours straight and decimated a major part of central Baltimore, including over 1,500 buildings.
 Mutual aid companies from as far away as Washington D.C., Philadelphia and New York City were called in to assist.
 The fire led to uniform national standards in fire fighting equipment and protocols.
 As with other large fires of the time, it was a predecessor to the stringent fire codes of today.